cedelmaier/dragonfruit/tutorial/README.md

 This should submit all of the jobs to the longleaf cluster on the volta-gpu partition, run the simulations, and then run the analysis (in whatever current form it is in) on the cluster.

+# Directly running simulations
+If you want to directly run simulations, you need to be setup in a HOOMD environment locally.
+For instance, for an anaconda installation, you would need to get into the environment that you initially installed HOOMD into, such as

+    conda activate hoomd_300beta9

+Then, you can directly import HOOMD into a python script for running.
+If you change the old_chi_pet version of the YAML control file for a specific value (specific values), you can then run the command:

+    python3 <path_to_dragonfruit>/src/LipidVolta.py --yaml example.membrane.npt.yaml